Questions and answers regarding IRS Publication 561 for Stock Donations to 501c3s and other charities.

 - For shares of stock, the company’s net worth, prospective earning power and dividend-paying capacity, and other relevant factors.

-Other factors.
 Other relevant factors include:

 - The nature and history of the business, especially its recent history,